BlockSigner/cove/site/content/english/price.md

 Skribble is suitable for both occasional and frequent signing.
 {{% /heading %}}
 {{% action-card
   title="Free"
+  class="free"
   description="<p>You can sign or request a signature <strong>twice per month free of charge.</strong></p>" button-text="Try it now" button-link="https://my.skribble.com/signup" subtext="Your account can be deleted at any time.
-No credit card required."%}}
+No credit card required." %}}

     {{< picture free-visual 232 "" >}}
 {{% /action-card %}}